quipucords/quipucords/docs/source/man.rst

 The following sections describe these commands, their subcommands, and their options in more detail.

-Authentication Profiles
+Credentials
 -----------------------

-Use the ``qpc auth`` command to create and manage authentication profiles.
+Use the ``qpc cred`` command to create and manage credentials.

-An authentication profile defines a set of user credentials to be used during a scan.
+A credential defines a set of user authentication configuration to be used during a scan.
 These user credentials include a username and a password or SSH key.
-Quipucords uses SSH to connect to servers on the network and uses authentication profiles to obtain the user credentials that are required to access those servers.
+Quipucords uses SSH to connect to servers on the network and uses credentials to access those servers.

 When a scan runs, it uses a source that contains the host names or IP addresses to be accessed.
-The source also contains references to the authentication profiles that are required to access those systems.
-A single source can contain a reference to multiple authentication profiles as needed to connect to all systems in that network.
+The source also contains references to the credentials that are required to access those systems.
+A single source can contain a reference to multiple credentials as needed to connect to all systems in that network.

-Creating and Editing Authentication Profiles
+Creating and Editing Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create an authentication profile, supply SSH credentials as either a username-password pair or a username-key pair.
-Quipucords stores each set of credentials in a separate authentication profile entry.
+To create a credential, supply SSH credentials as either a username-password pair or a username-key pair.
+Quipucords stores each set of credentials in a separate credential entry.

-**qpc auth add --name=** *name* **--username=** *username* **(--password | --sshkeyfile=** *key_file* **)** **[--sshpassphrase]** **[--sudo-password]**
+**qpc cred add --name=** *name* **--username=** *username* **(--password | --sshkeyfile=** *key_file* **)** **[--sshpassphrase]** **[--sudo-password]**

 ``--name=name``

   Required.
-Sets the name of the new authentication profile.
+Sets the name of the new credential.
 For the value, use a descriptive name that is meaningful to your organization.
-For example, you could identify the user or server that the authentication profile relates to, such as ``admin12`` or ``server1_jdoe``.
+For example, you could identify the user or server that the credential relates to, such as ``admin12`` or ``server1_jdoe``.
 Do not include the password as part of this value, because the value for the ``--name`` option might be logged or printed during ``qpc`` execution.

 ``--username=username``